 - your interactions with us, including emails and support tickets

-This information is necessary for us to process for the performance of the contract with you/the company you represent and to provide you with support in relation to our eSign service.
+This information is necessary for us to process for the performance of the agreement with you/the company you represent and to provide you with support in relation to our eSign service.
 We keep this data for as long as you/the company you represent retain your documents within the e-archive of Scrive eSign.
-However, we also process some of your interactions with us due to our legitimate interest of being able to understand how you use the eSign service in order to improve the service for the benefit of all our customers.
+However, in an anonymised format, we also process some of your interactions with us to understand how you use the eSign service in order to improve the service for the benefit of all our customers.

 For further details about data handling within Scrive eSign, please refer to the Scrive Terms of Service.

 Integrations to third-party service providers

 Scrive offers integrations to third-party systems, for the purposes of

 (i) importing documents to sign in Scrive eSign,

 (ii) exporting documents from Scrive eSign that have already been signed, and

 (iii) auto-populating documents with data from external sources.

 The use of integrations requires Scrive’s customer to have its own contractual relationship with the third-party service provider.
 The importing of personal data from or exporting of personal data to a third-party service provider through an integration only takes place on behalf of Scrive’s customer.
 Per default, no integrations are active.